aki5/containet/README.md

 -r path/to/root
 	path to pivot into before executing the program
 -t path/to/top
-	if supplied, aufs (or overlayfs) is used to mount this directory over the one given with -r.
--w path/to/work
-	if supplied, overlayfs working directory is set to this one (and overlayfs is used, instead of aufs).
+	the supplied directory is used to store changes to the root filesystem, instead of automatically creating a temporary directory.
 -i identity
 	Identity of the container (needs to be unique within session), also hostname.
 If not supplied, a random 64-bit number is generated and